Parashat Tazria (She Conceives) & Metzora (Leprosy)

-This week's Parasha contains some very interesting precepts that God gave to the children of Israel regarding that which is holy and unholy.
+This week's reading portions contain some very interesting precepts that God gave to the children of Israel regarding that which is holy and unholy.
 In the center of those precepts are guidelines regarding leprosy.

-When studying the biblical texts concerning leprosy, I find it interesting that what we see today as a disease, was actually more of a sign from God to demonstrate His power in biblical times.
+Before I continue, it is important to remember that when studying leprosy in biblical texts, what we consider a disease today was more of a sign from God to demonstrate His power in biblical times.
 For example, in Exodus 4:6–7 we read that leprosy was one of the signs that God gave to Moses:

 The LORD furthermore said to him, “Now put your hand inside the fold of your robe.”
 So he put his hand inside the fold, and when he took it out, behold, his hand was leprous like snow.
 Then He said, “Put your hand inside the fold of your robe again.”
 So he put his hand into the fold again, and when he took it out of the fold, behold, it was restored like the rest of his flesh.”

-We also find that leprosy was used as a sign from God as a form of judgment or affliction.
+We also find that God used leprosy as a form of judgment or affliction.
 For example, after Miriam used what we call the "evil tongue" against her brother, Moses, when he married the Cushite woman, we read of God’s judgment over her in the form of leprosy:

 But when the cloud had withdrawn from above the tent, behold, Miriam was leprous, as white as snow.
 As Aaron turned toward Miriam, behold, she was leprous.

-It is also important to note that the impurity of the leprosy meant the afflicted person would be cast out from the community in order to not infect everyone else.
-In Leviticus 13:44–46 we read of the obvious signs that would mark someone whom the Priest would identify as a leprous man:
+It is also important to note that the impurity of the leprosy meant the afflicted person would be cast out from the community in order to not defile everyone else.
+In Leviticus 13:44–46, we read of the obvious signs that would mark someone whom the Priest would identify as a leprous man:

 …he is a leprous man, he is unclean.
 The priest must pronounce him unclean; his infection is on his head.
 As for the person who has the leprous infection, his clothes shall be torn and the hair of his head shall be uncovered, and he shall cover his mustache and call out, ‘Unclean!
 Unclean!’
 He shall remain unclean all the days during which he has the infection; he is unclean.
 He shall live alone; he shall live outside the camp.